jahnavi-ghelani/jjahnavi-website/_posts/2026-01-21-creating-psychological-safety-in-ambitious-teams.md

 ---
 ![](/images/psych-safety-handout.png)

-As a leading data scientist, while mentoring analysts and non-analysts, I often saw bright minds hesitate to ask questions on concepts they felt they “should” know - what they felt might be “stupid questions”.
-Especially, in fields like data science, where technical complexity, rapid evolution and high competition make people hesitant to reveal knowledge gaps.
+In my work of leading and mentoring ambitious data teams as well as non-analysts, I often saw bright minds hesitate to ask questions on topics they felt they “should” know - what they felt might be “stupid questions”.
+The competitive energy that drives excellence also creates silence around knowledge gaps, undermining the very problem-solving curiosity we need.
+This is especially common in fields like data science where technical complexity, rapid evolution and high competition make people hesitant to reveal knowledge gaps.

-However, as anybody with teaching experience will tell you, there is no such thing as a stupid question (provided people are being sincere) and often such brave questions help others in the room.
-People with teaching experience will also tell you that employing bravery in asking questions is a rare but contagious trait.
-Hear someone ask an “obvious” question, and it becomes slightly easier for others to follow.
+However, as anybody with teaching experience will tell you, there's no such thing as a stupid question (provided people are being sincere), and often such brave questions help others in the room.
+People with teaching experience will also tell you that employing bravery in asking questions is a contagious trait - hear someone ask a question, and it becomes slightly easier for others to follow.
 And, lastly, people with teaching experience will add that you cannot rely on this bravery alone to weed out hesitation from your entire audience.

 And so, **how does one ensure psychological safety in ambitious, high-performing groups where technical complexity, rapid evolution and competition make people hesitant to reveal knowledge gaps?** This question prompted my exploration into ways to create psychological safety in ambitious, high-performing groups such as mine.
 Here's what I've learnt so far.

 ### Good leadership involves modeling vulnerability
 The most powerful signal comes from leaders openly acknowledging their own knowledge gaps.
-When I said "I don't understand how this algorithm works—can someone walk me through it?" or "I haven't worked with this tool before," I was liberating others from the fear of consequences to acknowledge their own knowledge gaps.
-This has been especially effective in fields like data science because it is genuinely too vast for any one person/group to know everything.
+When I said "I don't understand how this algorithm works—can someone walk me through it?" or "I haven't worked with this tool before," I was liberating others from the fear of negative consequences to acknowledge their own knowledge gaps.
+This has been especially effective in fields like data science that are too vast for any one person/group to know everything.
 My advice is to do this authentically, not performatively - ask about things you don't know, not things you secretly do know.

 ### Normalize learning publicly
 Create explicit moments where learning happens out loud.
 This might look like:

 * Learning sessions where someone presents a concept they're currently learning (not mastering)
 * Rotating explain-like-I'm-5 presentations where people practice making complex topics accessible
-* A team channel for ‘things I learned this week’ that celebrates discovery rather than prior knowledge
+* A team channel for celebrating knowledge discovery rather than prior knowledge
 * Code reviews framed as collaborative learning rather than gatekeeping

 ### Reframe questions as contributions